 Let’s say for an example, you need a video for your medical center.
 The start of the story can be ambulance sirens, backed by a soundbite from a surgeon saying, “It was a terrible accident.
 I can’t believe anyone made it out of that vehicle alive.”
 Meanwhile on-screen, you see an image or video of a smashed up car.
 That introduction would definitely hook me right off the top.
 Your story can then continue on to how the surgeon helped save a life (or whatever message you’re trying to deliver).

-I understand every video is not that dramatic, but whatever story you’re telling – you’re telling it for a reason.
+I understand every video is not that dramatic, but whatever story you are telling – you’re telling it for a reason.
 You think it’s interesting and you believe others will too.
 What’s the most unusual, spectacular or interesting part of your story?
 Use that and build from there.
 Leave your audience curious and wanting more.
 In the world of news, we call it a “tease.”

 Here is an example of a brand video we did with a company called Pacific Bag.
 As the name suggests, they make bags.
 Even they admit it can be difficult to make the topic of bags interesting, and they even had a little fun with that in our interviews.
 So, that’s what I used to make in impression.

 Every story has a hook – otherwise it’s not a story.
 Find your hook and use it within the first few seconds of your video.
 Tease the viewers and leave them craving more.
 Otherwise, you run the risk of losing your audience and having them miss the message completely.
 You have eight seconds.
 Make the most of them!

 How do you make a quick impression on a viewer?
 We’d love to hear from you (and even see some examples).
 Please leave a comment below or connect with us on Twitter, Facebook, Instagram, and Vimeo.
-You can also learn more video production tips by scoping our website at Moarly Creative!
+You can also learn more video production and content creation tips by scoping our website at Moarly Creative!